BOSS6292/BOSS6292/README.md

 ### Glad to see you here!
 I’m an Android developer.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop them with cutting-edge backend support.
-I specialize in building robust kotlin apps that do all the heavy lifting for your app or website.
+Being an Android Developer allows me to not only develop client-facing apps but also develop them with cutting-edge backend support.
+I specialize in building robust kotlin backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.

 💼 Android Developer